androidfanatic/simple_todo_flutter/docs/index.md

 The `MyApp` class here, extends Stateless widget i.e. a widget without any state whereas TodoList extends StatefulWidget.
 All flutter apps are a combination of these two types of widgets.
 StatelessWidgets must implement the `build()` method whereas Stateful widgets must implement the `createState()`.

 Some built-in widgets used here are the `MaterialApp` widget, the `Scaffold` widget and AppBar and Text widgets.
 These are all imported from flutter's implementation of material design, available in the `material.dart` package.
+Similarly, to use native looking iOS widgets in applications, we can import widgets from the `flutter/cupertino.dart.` package.

 Next, lets create a model class that represents an individual todo item.
 We will keep this simple i.e. only store label and completed status of the todo item.